 SUNY Canton OnLine features more than 190 courses online each semester and eight bachelor’s degrees are available online, allowing students to enroll from anywhere with Internet access.

 - During 2012-2013, there were 3,800 undergraduate students

 - Diverse mix of races, ethnicities and backgrounds represented in the student body, adding for a unique and rich cultural learning experience

 - International students from England, Russia, Japan, China, the Caribbean Islands and the nearby provinces of Canada

 The College’s faculty members are noted for their professional real-world experience in addition to their academic credentials.
 Students learn from engineers; crime scene investigators and former police officers; nurses and doctors; lawyers and entrepreneurs; programmers; in addition to novelists, photographers and videographers.
 The student to faculty ratio is 22 to 1.

 Dr. Zvi Szafran is the President.
 There are four divisions led by a vice president reporting to the President.

 - Provost/Vice President for Academic Affairs - Karen Spellacy

-- Vice President for Business Affairs & Administration
+- Vice President for Business Affairs & Administration - Shawn Miller

 - Vice President for Advancement - David Gerlach

-- Student Affairs - TBD
+- Dean of Students/Chief Student Affairs Officer - Courtney Bish

 The College's 14 athletic teams compete as second-year provisional members of the NCAA as well as the USCAA.
 In the past two years, the college has added five sports and increased the number of student-athletes from 126 to more than 300.